DeathlyMade/VR-Project/README.md

 |--------|------------|------|------------|
 | U-Net | 0.9603 | 0.9011 | 0.9450 |

-As we can see the unet model works much better than traditional methods
+As we can see the UNet model works much better than traditional methods

   <p align="center">
   <img src="Result_Images/UNet_prediction_1.png" width="45%" />